leanovate/swagger-check/README.md

   * Requires `jackson-core` for json parsing and generation
 * swagger-check-core
   * Uses the above to create a tool box for creating ScalaCheck tests based on a swagger definition

+## Compatibility with play

+* For Play Version 2.5 please use the 0.99.x versions (legacy branch)
+* For Play Version 2.6 use the 1.0.x versions

 ## License